-Projects expected to be funded with the net proceeds from the sale of the Series 2018D-E Subordinate Bonds include:
+Projects expected to be funded with the net proceeds from the sale of the proposed Series 2019F Subordinate Bonds include:

 - Midfield Satellite Concourse North Project.
-This project consists of the development of a new 12-gate, 800,000-square-foot concourse west of the Tom Bradley International Terminal (TBIT)/Bradley West terminal complex that would serve domestic and international airline operations, and associated apron improvements.
-This project is estimated to cost \$1.7 billion (\$1.5 billion for terminal improvements, \$0.2 billion for the associated apron improvements); approximately \$200.0 million of this cost is planned to be funded with the net proceeds from the sale of the proposed Series 2018D-E Subordinate Bonds. - Terminal 1 Improvement Project.
-This project consists of the phased reconstruction of substantially all of Terminal 1, including the development of a new centralized 12-lane passenger security screening checkpoint, a new checked baggage inspection system, and redeveloped public areas, holdrooms and gate areas, airline operations space, and adjacent apron areas.
-Southwest Airlines is providing construction funding and undertaking these improvements, which are to be purchased by the Department in phases when portions of the project are complete and have been included in the annual calculation of the Terminal Buildings Rate.
-This project is estimated to cost \$529.0 million; approximately \$45.6 million of this cost is planned to be funded with the net proceeds from the sale of the proposed Series 2018D-E Subordinate Bonds.
+This project consists of the development of a new 15-gate, 1.0 million square-foot concourse west of the Tom Bradley International Terminal (TBIT)/Bradley West terminal complex that would serve domestic and international airline operations, and associated apron improvements.
+This project is estimated to cost \$1.7 billion (\$1.5 billion for terminal improvements and \$0.2 billion for the associated apron improvements); approximately \$243.2 million of this cost is planned to be funded with the net proceeds from the sale of the proposed Series 2019F Subordinate Bonds. - TBIT Core and APM System Interface.
+This project will provide vertical circulation elements in the TBIT to accommodate passenger circulation and connections to the APM System.
+This project is estimated to cost \$268.6 million, including \$91.3 million to be funded with the net proceeds from the sale of the proposed Series 2019F Subordinate Bonds.